domino-team/docs/docs/openwrt/tor.md

 1. Download the correct firmware for your router
 2. Flash it to the router according to http://www.gl-inet.com/docs/mini/firmware/ DO NOT reserve settings

+If you brick your router after flashing the wrong firmware or wrong way, please use uboot failsafe to debrick the router.

 ##Versions and supported devices

 We have several version of Tor firmware and here is the summary.